MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

 <video width="50%" controls>
   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/PhotoSelection_small.mov" type="video/mp4">

-Now we can let the user pick an image.
-However, currently we don't get informed when the user has selected an image and we don't gain access to the selected image.
+Now we can let the user pick an image; however, currently we don't get informed when the user has selected an image and we don't gain access to the selected image.

 #Closing the Loop

-To gain access to the selected image, we will use a pattern with which you should be familiar with by now: _Delegation_.
+To gain access to the selected image we will use a pattern with which you should be familiar with by now: _Delegation_.
 The `UIImagePickerController` allows a delegate to listen for selected images and other events.

 Take a short look at the documentation for the [`UIImagePickerControllerDelegate`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIImagePickerControllerDelegate_Protocol/) protocol.